-By gleaning who a prospect sells to, you can build a better profile and see whether that particular prospect matches up with your one of your core buyer personas or ideal client profiles
+By gleaning who a prospect sells to, you can build a better profile and see whether that particular prospect matches up with one of your core buyer personas or ideal client profiles.

 The Bottom Line on How to Identify Prospects Inbound-Style

-The goal: Once your company has developed that buyer persona or ideal client profile, all of your prospecting going forward should be structured in that framework so you can identify leads that match that particular buyer persona or buyer profile.
+The goal: Once your company has developed that buyer persona or ideal client profile, your prospecting should be structured in that framework so you can identify leads that match that particular buyer persona or buyer profile.

 And when you connect with prospects, don't come across like a stereotypical, clueless salesperson.
-Instead, position yourself more as a subject matter expert, industry expert, an educator, and a trusted advisor.
+Instead, position yourself more as a subject matter expert, industry expert, educator, and trusted advisor.